JoeScan-Inc/LogScanner/README.md

 For completed LogModels, the engine will call the `Consume` method of this implementation on a taskpool task.

+## Configuration files and runtime search path
+We use Config.Net (https://github.com/aloneguid/config) to store and read config files.
+Although Config.Net can use many different storage formats, JSON is  preferred.
+There are some challenges with storing and retrieving configs for such a complex application, especially when we need good defaults, but any of these can be different for a specific install at a customer site.

+At runtime, we need to find the config files reliably.
+During development, the path of the application is different from the path at a client site.
+In a default Visual Studio environment, the executables are written to

+    bin\Debug\net6.0-windows

+or similar, whereas on a deployed system, they typically would end up in

+    C:\Program Files\LogScanner

+or wherever the installer puts them.
+As a solution, we use a component that resolves that path for us, depending on what runtime environment we're in.
+The class `DefaultConfigLocator`  implements the `IConfigLocator` interface.
+It has two members, `GetDefaultConfigLocation()` and `GetUserConfigLocation()`.

+When running under Visual Studio or Rider, it returns the path to where the config files from the repository are located, the directory `config` at the top level of the git repository.
+On a deployed instance, it returns the path next to the executables, e.g. `C:\Program Files\LogScanner\config`.

+Resolving at runtime using the IoC container looks like this:

+    builder.Register(c => new ConfigurationBuilder<ICoreConfig>()
+            .UseJsonFile(Path.Combine(c.Resolve<IConfigLocator>().GetUserConfigLocation(), "coreconfig_user.json"))
+            .UseJsonFile(Path.Combine(c.Resolve<IConfigLocator>().GetDefaultConfigLocation(),"coreconfig.json"))
+            .Build()).As<ICoreConfig>().SingleInstance();

+We register a lambda that uses `Config.NET` to build an `ICoreConfig` implementation.
+The `ConfigurationBuilder` takes two JSON files (more on that below).
+The location of those two files come from the `IConfigLocator`.

+`Config.NET` can automatically merge the values from two data stores, and takes the value from the first store where that value is defined.
+By having two files, one with the "_user" suffix, we can let the developer override site specific values, while keeping the default values in the Git repository.

+So for customizations specific to one site/customer, edit the `coreconfig_user.json` file, it will never be overwritten.
+The `.gitignore` file has been modified to ignore all files with the `_user` suffix.

   ## Requirements

 ## Building and Running